 The National Housing Federation attacked the move, claiming about 680,000 people living in local authority and housing association properties will lose some of their housing benefit, "with many people struggling to pay their rent and ending up being forced to leave their home".

 Labour supports efforts to simplify the benefit system and back "conditionality" on benefits but says people should not be penalised for being unable to find work and the proposals do not provide a "panacea" for reducing unemployment.

 "There is a big problem about a lack of jobs for people to move into," Shadow employment spokesman Stephen Timms said.
-"There just aren't the jobs there."'Blaming the jobless'
+"There just aren't the jobs there."

 Critics say the overhaul could leave vulnerable people worse off.